csbrown/blog/RDS_from_localhost.md

 Go to the RDS panel, and create a new RDS instance.
 Make a note of the database name (NOT the instance name) and the user (hereafter \[dbName\],  \[dbUser\])

-Put it in the database access VPC.
+Put it in the database access VPC, in the subnet group that you set up.
 Inspect the instance by clicking around, and find the database endpoint.
 Note that this includes a domain followed by a port.
 Copy these down, separately.  (\[dbEndpoint\],  \[dbPort\])

 The port will depend on the type of database you set up.
 I set mine up using postgres, but it really shouldn't matter.